-Pretrial Detention: According to an NGO working on prisoners' issues, the 2016 reform of the justice sector decreased pretrial detention by 65 percent.
-Nevertheless, pretrial detainees constituted 60 percent of the prison population.
+Pretrial Detention: According to an NGO working on prisoners' issues, the 2016 reform of the justice sector decreased the length of pretrial detention by 65 percent.
+Despite progress, pretrial detainees constituted 60 percent of the prison population.
 The reform transferred many responsibilities previously held by the High Court to lower courts, resulting in more cases being heard.
-In addition, the Ministry of Justice directed the review of pretrial cases resulting in additional prisoners being released, and the Juvenile Court reviewed 54 cases.
+In addition, the Ministry of Justice directed the review of pretrial cases, resulting in additional prisoners being released.